immonel/pvctf2020/README.md

 HFCUKQKENFPF4SCIJBOUOMR5IU5EAPJ5GZOTOOS6G45FY5LYLY5D2PSAHJCUMRDOHI2WYYLGLRQWQZ24MFPWCXYKBI4UKRKBNFPF4YDFMROWCYK5MBSV2YDHM5PECRZZGI6EMOJSGJCEKNTBL5QV6XJTHI7QUCRHYOSEISSFJJCDSSWDWY6DZQ5EJJCELQ5EEBLTGQ2GIU3FYN2AIM2DMWBAGY5CARJSINDTURJSEA3DUPGDUQQEIMRSEBCTMOJVYOSCAPR2IRCMHJGDUQ7SARZSHI4TMNSEIQZF2CQK
 ```

-I started to fiddle around with the string using [CyberChef](https://gchq.github.io/CyberChef) and quickly found out that it was encrypted first with `ROT47` and then with `Base32`.
+I started to fiddle around with the string using [CyberChef](https://gchq.github.io/CyberChef) and quickly found out that it was encoded first with `ROT47` and then with `Base32`.
 I also checked if the image contained any metadata but it didn't.
-After decrypting, the string contained two links; one to a job advertisement, and one to a mysterious binary file named `pvhakuhaaste2020.bin` with a message roughly translating to `A brute-force attack is not needed or allowed at any point`.
+After decoding, the string contained two links; one to a job advertisement, and one to a mysterious binary file named `pvhakuhaaste2020.bin` with a message roughly translating to `A brute-force attack is not needed or allowed at any point`.
 At this point I knew I was going to dive straight into the deep end with this challenge.

 ## The binary file